If you are planning a trip to Brisbane, you will want to ensure you make the most of the trip and explore all the best the city has to offer.

 This is not all that’s on offer in this precinct though, with the Queensland Art Gallery showcasing pieces from the neighbouring Gallery of Modern Art also offering a contemporary slant.

-No matter what you are after, there will be something here to suit everyone, and all these facilities are located within easy walking distance of one another, so you can park the rental car you've hired in Brisbane and get on your feet.
+No matter what you are after, there will be something here to suit everyone, and all these facilities are located within easy walking distance of one another, so you can park and get on your feet.